spider-rs/spider/spider/README.md

 1. `cron`: Enables the ability to start cron jobs for the website.
 1. `smart`: Enables smart mode.
 This runs request as HTTP until JavaScript rendering is needed.
 This avoids sending multiple network request by re-using the content.
 1. `encoding`: Enables handling the content with different encodings like Shift_JIS.
+1. `headers`: Enables the extraction of header information on each retrieved page.
+Adds a `headers` field to the page struct.
+1. `decentralized_headers`: Enables the extraction of suppressed header information of the decentralized processing of IO.
+This is needed if `headers` is set in both [spider](../spider/README.md) and [spider_worker](../spider_worker/README.md).

 ### Decentralization